visgl/luma.gl/docs/api-reference/core/model.md

   * `samplers` - texture mappings to be used for drawing.
   * `parameters` - temporary gl settings to be applied to this draw call.
   * `framebuffer` - if provided, render to framebuffer
+  * `transformFeedback` - an instance `TranformFeedback` object, that gets activated for this rendering.

 ### render